tony0405519/my_NVFlare/README.md

 $ cd NVFlare
 $ git switch main
 ```
-## Containerized Deployment with Docker (Server can skip this part)
+## B. Client - Containerized Deployment with Docker (Server can skip this part)
 ### Build nvflare image
 Let’s first create a folder called `NVFlare_docker` and then create a file inside named `Dockerfile`:
 ```